bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

-# Scroll refactor
+# TODO for scroll refactor
-* Scroll first and then pass callback to select verse.
+* Stylesheet logic for verses
-    * Do for dispatchTimeVerse as well.
+* Rip out logic for queued scroll verse index
-    * Acceptance criteria: scrolling on any verse change should be smooth.
+* Have scene index set only after scroll is complete
-        * I think the issue is that with functional components, there are more renders for every store update, causing scrolling to be clunky.
+* Figure out verse bar determining and reset
-    * Selecting verse during play stops player.
-(Just needs to check queued as well as selected verse.)
+* Confirm that selecting verse during play works again
-    * Maybe think about stylesheet logic for verses?
+* Think about dispatchTimeVerse

 # Issues
 * What is mapIsSelectPlayReady?